dhisana-ai/gtm-ai-tools/docs/api_keys.md

 SLACK_WEBHOOK_URL=https://hooks.slack.com/services/XXX/YYY/ZZZ
 ```

 Save the file.
-The utilities and the Codex CLI will read these variables when run.
+The utilities will read these variables when run.
+If you use the
+Codex CLI locally it will read them as well.
 # SMTP Credentials

 To use the e-mail sending utility you also need SMTP credentials.
 Add these to your `.env` file: